carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Best: 0.586660 using {'optimizer': 'RMSprop'}
 ```

 Thus, we can interpret from this output that our best tested optimiser is the **root mean square propagation** optimiser, or RMSprop.

+Curious about RMSprop?
+Read more here: [RMSprop in Keras] and [RMSProp, Cornell University].

 ### Tune Hyperparameters Example: use brute force to tune **Activation Function**